 - The Beast With A Billion Backs, one of the Futurama movies, gave us this gem: "Chesty McNag-Nag," used by Bender in reference to Leela.

 - In an episode of Foster's Home for Imaginary Friends, Mac is accused of leaving Bloo behind and called "Ditchy McAbandon-pants".

 - Freakazoid! gives us Roddy McStew.

 - This Very Wiki: Awesome McCoolname.
 And by way of contrast, Fail O'Suckyname.

 - Michele McCool

-- At a recent concert in Chicago, Paul Sabourin of Paul And Storm coined the nickname "Beardy McPortalface" for Jonathan Coulton.
+- At a concert in Chicago, Paul Sabourin of Paul and Storm coined the nickname "Beardy McPortalface" for Jonathan Coulton.
 It seems to be slowly catching on.

 - Because Reality Is Unrealistic, this was actually one way you might be named in the era before the Roman naming system caught on (which itself was really only an extension of the convention).
 This type of name was called a "byname", and the whole system was called the "mononymic" system (because you had only one permanent name).
 Romans were the ones that invented passing down names to descendants (like nearly everything else in the modern world).
 Some people wound up with literal Awesome McCoolnames and Fail O'Suckynames.
 One last tidbit: This format was one way that a Scotsman might name his son (daughters would be Name NcAdjective).
 The mononymic system is still used in Iceland (with patronymic [father-derived] bynames, like Snorri Sturlson), and hangs around Slavic names in the form of a patronymic middle name (like Boris Ivanovich Shimanskij).